inko-lang/inko/docs/source/design/runtime.md

 Strings use atomic reference counting when copying, meaning that a copy of a string increments the reference count instead of creating a full copy.

+## Signal handling

+Signals are handled by a dedicated thread while other threads mask all signals such that they don't receive any.
+This thread is known as the "signal handler".
+The signal handler loops indefinitely, waiting for a signal to arrive at the start of each iteration.
+When a signal is received, any processes waiting for that signal are rescheduled.
+Waiting for a signal is performed using `sigwait(3)`.
+If a signal is received for which no process is waiting, its default behaviour is invoked, which in most cases means the process is terminated.

+When a process registers itself with the signal handler, the signal handling thread may be waiting for a signal and needs to be woken up, such that it observes the change in the list of processes waiting for a signal.
+This is achieved by sending the SIGURG signal to the signal thread each time a process waits for a signal to arrive.
+The signal SIGURG is used because of the following
+reasons:

+1. It's part of the POSIX 2001 specification, meaning it's well supported by POSIX compatible systems.
+1. By default it's ignored, so our use won't conflict with what the system or user might expect by default.
+1. Applications aren't likely to use it (if at all), in contrast to commonly used signals such as SIGUSR1 and SIGUSR2.

+The standard library only allows waiting for a limited number of signals such as SIGHUP, SIGUSR1, and SIGXFSZ.
+This is done to increase portability, and to make it more difficult to shoot oneself in the foot (i.e. by waiting for SIGSEGV).
+Waiting for SIGPIPE isn't supported as doing so may conflict with the use of non-blocking sockets, and in general isn't useful to begin with.